amckennafoster/nbidata/docs/curation/curation.md

 2. Submit data with report and agree to a default two year embargo period for upload, or arrange a different embargo timeline.
 Report is uploaded immediately.
 3. Submit a report only and agree to a custom data agreement.

 Universities and institutions may have their own data policies that will complicate this.
 Ultimately, the data should be published somewhere.
-If a researchers uses their institutional repository or a third party repository, their report record in the NBI Digital Repository can point to the published data wherever it sits.
+If a researcher uses their institutional repository or a third party repository, their report record in the NBI Digital Repository can point to the published data wherever it sits.

 Here is an example: A PhD student hopes to publish a paper based on their data as part of their dissertation.
 They think it will be 3 years before publication.
 The student agrees to submit data with their report but have it embargoed for 3 years.
 At the end of their grant year, NBI receives the report and dataset.
 The report is uploaded to Zenodo immediately.
 The NBI Wrangler curates the dataset and puts it in a folder marked with the specified date of upload.
 In 3 years, NBI contacts the researcher to get final confirmation for data upload.
 At this point the researcher may send a more complete dataset or let NBI know the data has been pubished elsewhere.
 In the latter case, the NBI uploader can add the DOI of the published data to the existing report record in the NBI Repository.